mantognini/funsoft/README.md

-Repo for fundation of software project & co
+Repo for foundation of software project & co
 =======

 Some links